 Fiberglass - 0 NOK - Excess from my Xenomorph costume.

-Polyester resin - 0 NOK - Excess from someone else's Clonetrooper costume.
+Polyester resin - 0 NOK - Excess from a friend's Clonetrooper costume.

-Fiberglass mixed body filler - 0 NOK - Excess from my Darth Vader costume.
+Fiberglass mixed filler - 0 NOK - Excess from my Darth Vader costume.

 Body filler hardener - 0 NOK - Excess from my Nothosaurus life-size figure.

-Spray primer - 0 NOK - Excess from someone else's Clonetrooper costume.
+Spray primer - 0 NOK - Excess from a friend's Clonetrooper costume.

-Spray paint - 0 NOK - Excess from someone else's Clonetrooper costume.
+Spray paint - 0 NOK - Excess from a friend's Clonetrooper costume.

 Acrylic paint - 0 NOK - Already available.

-Clear coat spray - 0 NOK - Excess from someone else's Clonetrooper costume.
+Clear coat spray - 0 NOK - Excess from a friend's Clonetrooper costume.